 Official Purpose: Informal/formal dining

-Differentiating pasta bowls from other types of bowls is easy since they have this distinct look and shape that include wide rims and shallow bottoms.
-You can use these bowls to serve pasta on the table, from simple spaghetti to other types of pasta like fettuccine and rigatoni.
+Differentiating pasta bowls from other types is easy since they have this distinct look and shape that includes wide rims and shallow bottoms.
+You can use these to serve pasta on the table, from simple spaghetti to other types of pasta like fettuccine and rigatoni.

 You can also use it for other courses like curries, stews, and stir-fries.
 And to level up your dining experience for a sophisticated meal, pair them with wine.
 Visit this page for more ideas about dining room essentials.